 This article will walk you through creating such a custom “Other” source and sending events to it.
 After starting with a simple example, we will move on to a more advanced one connecting Icinga 2 and Prometheus.

-Starting with a basic working configured Icinga Notifications as described in the Getting Started article, a second source will be configured through Icinga Notifications Web.
+Starting with a basic configured Icinga Notifications setup as described in the Getting Started article,you can expand its capabilities by creating Icinga Notifications custom sources.
+A second source will be configured through Icinga Notifications Web.
 By navigating to ⚙ > Modules from the left side menu, selecting the “notifications” module and following to its Sources tab, a new source can be created.
 For this example, we will name it “webhook”, set its type to “Other“, also set its type name to “webhook” and provide a password that must be have at least sixteen characters, as it is being enforced by Icinga Web.

 Currently – Icinga Notifications v0.1.1 and Icinga Notifications Web v0.1.0 – the source ID of the just created source is required.
 Unfortunately, it is not displayed directly in the web UI and the daemon does not act on the source name.
 This behavior will most likely be fixed in a future release.
 For now, click on your newly created source and take a look at the URL that ends something like notifications/source?id=2